sensu/sensu-docs-legacy/source/docs/0.23/handlers.md

     "options": {"durable": true}
     ~~~

-#### Set handler attributes

-handlers
-: description
-  : An array of Sensu event handlers (names) to use for events using the handler set.
-Each array item must be a string.
-: required
-  : false
-: type
-  : Array
-: example
-  : ~~~ shell
-    "handlers": ["pagerduty", "email", "ec2"]
-    ~~~

-#### Subdue attributes
+#### `subdue` attributes

-The following attributes are configured within the `"subdue": {}` handler definition attribute scope.
+The following attributes are configured within the `"subdue": {}` handler
+definition attribute scope.

 days
 : description
   : An array of days of the week the handler is subdued.
-Each array item must be a string and a valid day of the week.
+Each array item must be
+    a string and a valid day of the week.
 : required
   : false
 : type